 Of course, the estate planning attorney will review all of the work drafted by paralegals.
 In fact, paralegals are required to work under the supervision of attorneys because they are paraprofessionals.
 Similar to teaching assistants and physician assistants, paralegals are trained to help attorneys, who have more extensive training than their own, but not without supervision.
 So, you can rest assured that, if you work with a paralegal, you are in good hands.

-If you have questions regarding the paralegal’s role in estate planning, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding the paralegal’s role in estate planning, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.